 At his look of confusion, I put my hand on Jason’s shoulder and say, “Water on the brain.”
 He nods.

 “An IV drip overnight should be enough,” the doctor continues, “but we’ll have to see how he’s doing in the morning.
 When he wakes, he’s going to be very thirsty and will most likely have a really bad headache.
 Page one of the nurses for painkillers and give him sips of water.
 Crushed ice is actually better.”
 He says with a smile.
 “Dr. Trevelyan.”
 He nods at Grace.

 “Thank you, Dr. Fischer,” she says before he leaves the room.
 I turn back to Christian.
 He looks like he’s sleeping peacefully now.

 “That I can’t answer, Ana.
 The only answer that I could give you is that this was going to happen whether you were there or not.
-The fact that it happened at the moment that it did could have something to do with a spike in adrenaline when he saw you and then the subsequent crash of not having enough strength in the first place.
-Again, I’m only guessing, but at the rate he was going, he was going to pass out anyway.”
-She brushes the hair from his forehead and I am fighting not to burst into tears again.
-I am sick of crying, dammit!
+The fact that it happened the moment that it did could have something to do with a spike in adrenaline when he saw you and then the subsequent crash of not having enough strength in the first place.
+Again, I’m only guessing, but at the rate he was going, he was going to pass out anyway.
+You know that.”
+She brushes the hair from his forehead and I’m fighting not to burst into tears again.
+I’m sick of crying, dammit!
 I look around and see a sofa against the wall a few feet from Christian’s bed.